SeonghuiChoe/today-i-learned/README.md

 # Today I Learned
-We constantly learn new things.
+We constantly learn new things..